The Indoor Plants in Our Finn Fixer Upper

 On the shelf in this bathroom, I have a cute little plant that I picked up on a whim at IKEA.
 It’s a peperomia plant and I love the cream and light green colors on it.
 It adds some height to the shelf and has been easy to keep alive with a weekly dose of water.

-Finally, the master bedroom.
-I’ve got another pothos in here in this cute planter.
+Finally, the main bedroom.
+I’ve got another pothos in here in this cute planter (no longer sold).

 Best Indoor Plant Tips

 Overall, here are some of my tips on indoor plants, plus tricks I’ve learned along the way.

 - I buy all of my plants at Lowe’s in their garden section and I’ve had great luck.